daniel-schroeder-dev/task-manager-app/README.md

 This project is meant to showcase some skills I've learned over the past 6 months while taking courses on NodeJS development.
 The back-end will use Node/Express/MongoDB, and the front-end will use JS/CSS/HTML, with no frameworks.

+## Caveats

+As this is just a simple project app for my portfolio, I won't be focusing on certain aspects, such as:

+1. Mobile-friendly/Mobile-first
+  - I've done this with client sites, and while essential for any real app, the time it would take to do so in this app isn't worth it for me.
+2. Extensive error-handling/testing
+  - I will have some minimal error-handling and testing (through Postman) built-in, but nothing like what I would have in a real app.
+3. Cross-browser compatibility
+  - I'm just going to target the latest version of Google Chrome.
+The time trade-off for cross-browser testing isn't worth it for this app.

+## Functionality

 There will be four sections to the app:

 1. Splash page that shows features of the app